jundalisay/superb/content/en/research/einstein/relativity/section-12.md

 What is the length of the metre rod relative to the non-moving `K`?

 This is answered by asking where the beginning and end of the rod lie with respect to non-moving `K` at a time `t` of non-moving `K`.
-The first equation of the Lorentz transformation shows that the values of these two points at the time `t = 0` is=
+The first equation of the Lorentz transformation shows that the values of these two points at the time `t = 0` is:

 ``` elixir
 x (beginning of rod) = 0 √ (1 − (v2/c2)